milliehuang2022/Sleep-Disorder-Analysis/README.md

 # Sleep-Disorder-Analysis
 In this project, I investigated sleep quality metrics associated with sleep disorders, using Python for EDA and Tableau for a dashboard.
-I also implemented machine learning pipeline with Scikit-Learn to streamline standard scaling and logistic regression.
+I also implemented a machine learning pipeline with Scikit-Learn to streamline standard scaling and logistic regression.
 Later, I employed cross-validation strategies to fine-tune predictive performance with various models including random forest and SVC.

 ## Univariate Analysis
 Distribution of sleep disorders